rtealwitter/academic-kickstart/content/publication/matching/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "14th Conference on the Theory of Quantum Computation, Communication and Cryptography"
+publication: ""
-publication_short: "TQC 2019"
+publication_short: ""

-abstract: "We present quantum algorithms for various problems related to graph connectivity.
-We give simple and query-optimal algorithms for cycle detection and odd-length cycle detection (bipartiteness) using a reduction to st-connectivity.
-Furthermore, we show that our algorithm for cycle detection has improved performance under the promise of large circuit rank or a small number of edges.
-We also provide algorithms for detecting even-length cycles and for estimating the circuit rank of a graph.
-All of our algorithms have logarithmic space complexity. "
+abstract: "We design quantum algorithms for maximum matching.
+Working in the query model, in both adjacency matrix and adjacency list settings, we improve on the best known algorithms for general graphs, matching previously obtained results for bipartite graphs.
+In particular, for a graph with $n$ nodes and $m$ edges, our algorithm makes $O(n^{7/4})$ queries in the matrix model and $O(n^{3/4}m^{1/2})$ queries in the list model.
+Our approach combines Gabow's classical maximum matching algorithm [Gabow, *Fundamenta Informaticae*, '17] with the guessing tree method of Beigi and Taghavi [Beigi and Taghavi, *Quantum*, '20]."

 # Summary.
 An optional shortened abstract.
-summary: "We present quantum algorithms for various problems related to graph connectivity."
+summary: "We present a quantum algorithm for maximum matching on general graphs."

 tags: []
 categories: []